FREQUENTLY ASKED QUESTIONS

 Tallow is rendered beef fat that's been carefully purified and refined into a shelf-stable cooking fat.

-Tallow has a high smoke point, which makes it perfect for fying, roasting, and baking without breaking down into harmful compounds.
+Tallow has a high smoke point, which makes it perfect for frying, roasting, and baking without breaking down into harmful compounds.
 Plus, it's packed with nutrients like vitamins A,D,E, and K, so it's not just tasty- it's good for you too.
 An let's be real, it adds incredible flavor you won't get from those overly processed oils.

 Not at all!
 While tallow comes from beef fat, the rendering process mellows out the flavor.
 It has a clean, neutral taste that enhances your cooking without overpowering your food.